artsy/artsy.github.io/source/_posts/2014-03-17-some-tips-for-email-layout-and-responsiveness.markdown

 ![Example of Personalized Mobile](/images/2014-03-17-some-tips-for-email-layout-and-responsiveness/personalized_summary.png)

-Now, the markup for this is pretty vanilla (similar to above, 3 column layout in a table).
-Now for mobile, we want to left-align everything and trim things down to one column.
-Additionally, we are truncated text with ellipsis in the desktop version, as we now have _more_ room on mobile as a one column layout, we'd like to potentially reveal more text as well.
+The markup for this is pretty vanilla (similar to above, 3 column layout in a table).
+For mobile, we want to left-align everything and trim things down to one column.
+Of note here is that we are truncating text with ellipsis in the desktop version, and when the content reflows to one column we actually have _more_ room to reveal the text (but still keeping truncation in just in case), so we have to enclose the text in a div (must have a block element for truncation)

 Here is how we truncate text: